February 10, 2026 (3mo ago)

 First run ingests everything.
 Every run after picks up the delta.
 The offset tracking means no duplicates, no reprocessing.

-That's it.
-176 lines of TypeScript.
+The whole ingestion job is 176 lines of TypeScript.

 OpenClaw Monitoring Itself